Dobiasd/treebomination/README.md

 Treebomination is a way to convert a `sklearn.tree.DecisionTreeRegressor` into a (roughly) equivalent `tf.keras.Model`.

+**Disclaimer: This is just a fun experiment, I conducted for my own curiosity and entertainment.
+It's not intended to be useful for anything else.**

 ## When is this helpful?

 - You irrationally dislike decision trees and feel neural networks are much cooler. 🤪